Student Support Service

 Many students receiving DSA support will have access to a wealth of assistive technologies, including software, hardware and aids.
 We can support students with the set up and maintenance of these systems, and support your lecturing staff to help you get the most from them.

-The Inclusive Learning Team can also offer help and support to all students in exploring a range of free and downloadable software to help support your studies.
+The Student Support Service Team can also offer help and support to all students in exploring a range of free and downloadable software to help support your studies.

 Care leavers and young carer support